gbetorre/rischi/README.md

 These uploads to the database can be done by automatically generated entry queries or by ETL but, under study, there is a mode of bulk uploading by uploading appropriately formatted files.

-Structures are organized in a tree with various levels while processes are structured in 3 main levels (macro-process, process and sub-process &mbsp; the latter not used in the 2022-2025 survey in favor of process phases aka steps).
+Structures are organized in a tree with various levels while processes are structured in 3 main levels (macro-process, process and sub-process - the latter not used in the 2022-2025 survey in favor of process phases aka steps).

 [![Product Sample OrgChart][product-orgchart]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/nav-str.png)
 <br>